shenjian19930109/gitskills/README.md

 # gitskills
-create new branch is very quick
+create new branch is very quick & simple